BurnPermits App Update - See What's New

 High Fire Conditions

-Drizzle, not freezing, continuous, moderate, winds and very high temperatures forecasted for the day.
+Drizzle, not freezing, continuous, moderate, low relative humidity, very high winds, and very high temperatures forecasted for the day.

 Tue